sdileep/ArticleWebService/README.md

   - I've presumed that I could use a SQL database instead of a NoSQL one.
 It would have taken a lot more work in design and data modelling if a NoSQL database was used.

 # Time taken
-Excluding documentation, it took a little over 3 hours (cumulatively) to complete this exercise.
+Excluding documentation, it took a little about  3.5 hours (cumulatively) to complete this exercise.